-Intel also reported its fourth-quarter results on Thursday.
+At the same time, Intel reported fourth quarter results.
 Revenue slipped 3 percent and net income was down 26 percent from the final quarter of 2011, and while earnings per share slipped from $0.64 to $0.48, they were $0.03 above a consensus estimate from analysts polled by Thomson Financial.

 The root of Intel's PC client problems lies in the declining market for PCs, where it has traditionally been the market leader, and the rise in popularity of tablet computers, where it faces much stronger competition.